 “I want to affect change in the world around me from a legal standpoint and be an advocate and voice for others,” she said.

-Prior to joining SHC, Katrina was an associate, focusing on municipal liability and construction lawsuits.
-She also served as an assistant city counselor for the City of St. Louis where she managed personal injury, property damage and contract lawsuits.
+Prior to joining Simmons Hanly Conroy, Katrina held an associate position at a small defense firm, focusing on municipal liability and construction lawsuits.
+She also served as an Assistant City Counselor for the City of St. Louis where she managed personal injury, property damage and contract lawsuits.
 She is admitted to practice law in Missouri (2016) and the United States District Court Eastern District of Missouri (2017).
 Her practice areas are complex and civil litigation.

-In 2016, Katrina graduated with her juris doctorate degree from the St. Louis University School of Law.
+In 2016, Katrina graduated with her Juris Doctorate degree from the St. Louis University School of Law.
 While in law school, she was named a Thomas J. White Dean’s Scholar, selected to participate in the ABA Judicial Clerkship Program (2015), and was an inductee in the Theodore McMillian American Inn of Court (2014).
-She received a bachelor’s degree in global studies from the University of Illinois Champaign-Urbana in 2012.
+Katrina earned a Bachelor of Arts in Global Studies from the University of Illinois Champaign-Urbana in 2012.
 That same year, she studied abroad in Dakar, Senegal where she was selected to serve as a student intern for the International Committee of the Red Cross.
 She is also fluent in French.